techidaily/site-ai-editing-video/source/_posts/in-2024-learn-how-to-create-a-kinetic-typography-text-effect-in-filmora-one-of-the-best-video-editors-for-all-skill-levels-check-out-this-simple-step-by-ste.md

 ![identifying the mood of the video](https://images.wondershare.com/filmora/article-images/2022/12/the-power-of-music-in-videos-4.gif)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pRR3Oq03EuE?si=ZTy8-WH0AesA9zRh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Rewatch your recorded clips until you know the mood portrayed by the visuals.
 Select music that matches the spirit of your visuals.
 For example, you would use different music for a sunny day compared to a cloudy day.
 Once you've figured out the mood and understand the emotions you want to elicit, search for audio that achieves this and balances out your visuals.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RBN1gYY5hUs?si=p89CMiMzeJzU0wGu&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Tip #2: Video and music style